Attack submarine: Beginnings of a separate hunter-killer submarine type (SSK)

 It was realized that the Soviet Union had acquired Type XXI and other advanced U-boats and would soon be putting their own equivalents into production.
-In 1948 the US Navy prepared estimates of the number of anti-submarine warfare (ASW)-capable submarines that would be needed to counter the hundreds of advanced Soviet submarines that were expected to be in service by 1960.
+In 1948 the U.S. Navy prepared estimates of the number of anti-submarine warfare (ASW)-capable submarines that would be needed to counter the hundreds of advanced Soviet submarines that were expected to be in service by 1960.
 Two scenarios were considered: a reasonable scenario assuming the Soviets would build to their existing force level of about 360 submarines, and a "nightmare" scenario projecting that the Soviets could build submarines as fast as the Germans had built U-boats, with a force level of 2,000 submarines.
-The projected US SSK force levels for these scenarios were 250 for the former and 970 for the latter.
+The projected U.S. SSK force levels for these scenarios were 250 for the former and 970 for the latter.
 Additional anti-surface (i.e., 'attack'), guided missile, and radar picket submarines would also be needed.
-By comparison, the total US submarine force at the end of World War II, excluding obsolescent training submarines, was just over 200 boats.
+By comparison, the total U.S. submarine force at the end of World War II, excluding obsolescent training submarines, was just over 200 boats.

 A small submarine suitable for mass production was designed to meet the SSK requirement.
 This resulted in the three submarines of the K-1 class (later named the Barracuda class), which entered service in 1951.
 At 750 long ton surfaced, they were considerably smaller than the 1650 long ton boats produced in World War II.
 They were equipped with an advanced passive sonar, the bow-mounted BQR-4, but had only four torpedo tubes.
 Initially, a sonar located around the conning tower was considered, but tests showed that bow-mounted sonar was much less affected by the submarine's own noise.

 While developing the purpose-built SSKs, consideration was given to converting World War II submarines into SSKs.
 The less-capable Gato class was chosen for this, as some of the deeper-diving Balao- and Tench-class boats were being upgraded as GUPPYs.
 Seven Gato-class boats were converted to SSKs in 1951–53.
 These had the bow-mounted BQR-4 sonar of the other SSKs, with four of the six bow torpedo tubes removed to make room for the sonar and its electronics.
 The four stern torpedo tubes were retained.
 Two diesel engines were removed, and the auxiliary machinery was relocated in their place and sound-isolated to reduce the submarine's own noise.

 The Soviets took longer than anticipated to start producing new submarines in quantity.
 By 1952 only ten had entered service.
 However, production was soon ramped up.
 By the end of 1960 a total of 320 new Soviet submarines had been built (very close to the USN's 1948 low-end assumption), 215 of them were the Project 613 class (NATO Whiskey class), a smaller derivative of the Type XXI.
 Significantly, eight of the new submarines were nuclear-powered.